open-telemetry/oteps/text/0156-columnar-encoding.md

 For each of these states, the metrics share the same attributes, timestamp, ...
 Taken individually, these metrics don't make much sense.
 Knowing the free memory without knowing the used memory or the total memory is not very informative.

-OTLP Arrow proposes to support multivariate time-series natively in order to eliminate these duplications.
-This transformation can be done automatically with a configuration defining the column(s) similar to the state column in the previous example.
+OTLP Arrow proposes to support multivariate time series in two different ways depending on the context of use:
+* For standard OTLP streams containing univariate metrics that follow a model equivalent to that used by `system.memory.usage`, an automatic deduplication of data point attributes is performed.
+These shared data point attributes are moved to the definition of the metric itself.
+* For native Arrow OTLP streams issued by client SDKs supporting multivariant metrics declaration, a more optimal native representation is used.

-To take full advantage of this columnar representation, OTLP Arrow sorts a subset of the text or binary columns to optimize the locality of identical data, thus increasing the compression ratio.
+To take full advantage of this columnar representation, OTLP Arrow can optionally sort a subset of the text or binary columns to optimize the locality of identical data, thus increasing the compression ratio.
 More details on this aspect in the [Parameter tuning and Design optimization section](#appendix-c---parameter-tuning-and-design-optimization).